 When you're on the go and don't have time to sit and eat a big salad, a veggie wrap or sandwich is a super quick and super delicious lunch option.
 Just spread your hummus on the wrap or bread, pile on some lettuce or spinach and pre-chopped veggies (I always keep some in the fridge), and that's it.
 I also really enjoy the sweet and sour kick of my spicy pickled cabbage.

-Easy Vegan Snacks
+Lazy Vegan Snacks

 Whether you need a little something to hold you over until dinner or you just want to relax in the evening with a little something to munch on, snacks are there to save the day.
 And while it seems like there are always new, healthy vegan snacks appearing on store shelves, there are also some really simple and healthy snacks you can make at home.
+I've listed a few of my favorites below, but for even more ideas, check out this collection of easy vegan snacks for kids (don't worry, adults will like them, too!)

 Veggies with Hummus